LogoLogo

 Every attempt has been made to ensure that C.Scale's results describe a typical building (i.e. a building similar to those in our database) whose characteristics match those you enter in the tool.
 However, unreported characteristics may make a particular building atypical in ways that it is beyond the scope of C.Scale to describe.

 For instance, the use of particularly high-carbon and high-cost finish materials (e.g., a building where all the millwork is in gold leaf) is not well-described by C.Scale.
-It is impossible to preemptively describe all cases where C.Scale might deviate from a particular building (the possibilities are literally endless) but, as your project progresses, we recommend that your project team remains aware of how any deviation from "typical" design will affect the project's climate goals.
+It is impossible to preemptively describe all cases where C.Scale might deviate from a particular building (the possibilities are literally endless), but as your project progresses, we recommend that your project team remains aware of how any deviation from "typical" design will affect the project's climate goals.

 C.Scale is a time series model